-This is of the utmost importance within both schools of the Preparatory Department.
-The creation and maintenance of a happy, safe and secure learning environment for children and staff is vital for all parts of the school community to learn and function effectively.
+This is of the utmost importance within Fullerton House and we pride ourselves on the level of pastoral care that we provide.
+We have created and maintained a happy, safe and secure learning environment for all children and staff, which is vital for all parts of the school community to learn and function effectively.

 Circle time and other PDMU strategies are used by staff to promote positive behaviour, team-work and conflict resolution in classes.
 Assemblies are used to support these messages and to address issues which may arise at a whole school level e.g. a serious accident to a pupil, a case of bullying or a bereavement of a member of the school community.

 Effective supervision is a key area for preventing child protection issues.
 This is frequently reviewed at meetings of staff at whole school, Key Stage and Senior Management Team levels.

 You can find out more about our pastoral care policies and how we promote positive behaviour by downloading our Safeguarding Policies Document.